-Our incredible lawyers have done it again!
-Using our skills, experience and knowledge, Adam Teva V’Din has been recognized as “amicus curiae” (Latin: a friend to the court) in hearing the multiple petitions against the July 2023 amendment cancelling the reasonableness doctrine.
+Adam Teva V’Din has been recognized as “amicus curiae” (Latin: a friend to the court) in the High Court of Justice’s hearings of multiple petitions filed against the Coalition government’s July 2023 legislative amendment cancelling the doctrine of reasonableness.

-July 24 saw Israel’s most extreme government – with the support of the Minister of Environmental Protection – approve a ‘dictatorial’ law which will reduce the Supreme Court’s ability to protect environmental human rights.
+In July 2023, the government – with the support of the Minister of Environmental Protection – approved a new Basic Law which will de facto limit the judiciary’s ability to protect environmental human rights.
 The cancellation of the “concept of reasonableness” grants the government a free rein to make arbitrary and offensive decisions, with Israel’s environmental protection likely to be an early victim.

 To give a contemporary example of how we, at Adam Teva V’Din, used “reasonableness” to save both the environment as well as human life, we need only look back six weeks to the explosion at Nof Yam, Herzliya.
 The site of the explosion was used for decades as a military industrial facility that had been assigned for construction of 4,000 housing units.
 Adam Teva V’Din fought to have this plan cancelled as it was “unreasonable” to build on contaminated land, that had not been surveyed or cleaned.
 Eventually, the Supreme Court agreed with us that it was not reasonable to build homes on that site.
 Thankfully there were zero casualties from the explosion.